Vintage Evening Outerwear

 prescribed the top hat for all evening wear.

-This advice continued as late as the 1950s when Emily Post, a
+as late as the 1950s when Emily Post, a

 longtime stalwart, finally conceded defeat.